 What is Dysphagia?

-Stroke is the leading cause of dysphagia or paralysis of the throat muscles, which causes difficulty swallowing.
+Dysphagia is the medical term for difficulty swallowing or paralysis of the throat muscles.
 This condition can make eating, drinking, taking medicine and breathing difficult.
 Many stroke survivors experience dysphagia or trouble swallowing at some point after a stroke.
 Difficulty swallowing is most common immediately after a stroke, but usually declines over time.

 Symptoms you might experience include: